ludo6577/VrMultiplatform/README.md

 }
 ```

-The script [BuildScript.cs](/Assets/BuildScript.cs) have a lot of comment in it and (i think) easy to understand.
+The script [BuildScript.cs](/Assets/BuildScript.cs) have a lot of comment in it and is (i think) easy to understand.

 That's all !
 Enjoy you Virtual Reality builds on all Plateforms ! feel free to make pull request for new plateforms! :)

+Thanks !